SQS certificate

-The Hirslanden Private Hospital Group practices systematic quality management and has been collecting a large amount of quality data for more than ten years.
-The comprehensive quality report, published every year since 2010, underlines the Group's need to constantly increase the quality of medical services and patient safety, as well as its desire for transparency in this area.
+The comprehensive quality report, published annually since 2010, underscores the group's commitment to continuously improving the quality of medical services and patient safety, as well as its desire for transparency in this area.

-We achieve our quality objectives through the following measures:
+We achieve our quality objectives in particular through ISO 9001:2015 certification of all processes.

 Preventing healthcare-associated infections is essential for everyone's safety and health.